-UIImage class manages customizable, system-supplied user interfaces for taking pictures and movies on supported devices, and for choosing saved images and movies for use in your app.
-An image picker controller manages user interactions and delivers the results of those interactions to a delegate object.
+An object that manages customizable, system-supplied user interfaces for taking pictures and movies on supported devices, and for choosing saved images and movies for use in your app.

 - iOS 2.0+